-In this situation, focus less on the ratings and more on the narrative portions of the evaluation.
-Approach the conversation as a chance to get aligned on what went well, what could have been better, and what the expectations are moving forward.
+Focus less on the ratings and more on the narrative portions of the evaluation.
+Use the conversation to get aligned on what went well, what could have been better, and the expectations moving forward.

 3. How much should we take context or extenuating circumstances into account when assessing results?

-4. Should I do anything differently for high performers?
+4. Should I do anything differently for high-performing staff members?

-Treat it like a retention conversation.
-With high performers, make the primary point of your evaluation to recognize their work and ensure that they feel valued.
-When thinking about areas of improvement, frame it in terms of how they could go from good to great (or great to greater!).
-For example, you could say to your communications manager, “You’ve done a great job at managing our editorial calendar and making sure we meet all of our publishing deadlines.
-I encourage you to be even more proactive about sharing ideas to achieve even higher engagement with our base.”
+Here’s the truth: retention is built on cumulative, small moments throughout the year—so don’t save your praise or questions about their ambitions for the end-of-year performance evaluation.
+You should develop, invest in, appreciate, and talk trajectory with all staff members during check-ins.
+When it comes time for performance evaluations: summarize and set sights on the year ahead.
+If someone is doing exceptionally well, use the performance evaluation to formally recognize their work and ensure they feel valued.
+When noting “areas of improvement,” frame your feedback in terms of how they could go from good to great (or great to greater!).
+For example, you could say to your communications manager, “You’ve done a great job at managing our editorial calendar and making sure we meet all our deadlines.
+Because of your work I see us achieving even higher engagement with our base next year.
+Let’s talk about ideas when we meet.”
 You can also use this as an opportunity to talk about what their next steps in the organization might be.
 What might the “next level” look like for them?
 Are there new responsibilities and challenges they’d like to take on?
 What would it take to get them to sign on for another two years?

 5. When should we do evaluations?